 Assuming that this meant I wanted to cancel my subscription, the Nats refused.
 In fact, they got downright combative, throwing the contract I had signed in my face and refusing to even pause my billing while I considered my options.
 In fact, they wouldn’t even let me stop the auto-renewal for this coming year.
 They insisted that their contract only allows cancellations in the month of August.

 Through that correspondence, the Nats lost a (very) loyal customer.
 I went from a promoter to a detractor.
-Despite loving baseball, despite loving the Nats Park experience, despite baseball being a passion of nearly our entire family of 9, and despite the fact that I love baseball in business settings, I have decided to cancel my subscription and not do business with the Nats any longer.
+Despite loving baseball, despite loving the Nats Park experience, despite baseball being a passion of nearly our entire family of 10, and despite the fact that I love baseball in business settings, I have decided to cancel my subscription and not do business with the Nats any longer.
 The Nats were downright hostile.
-I went from contemplating how to get more use and value out of my half season commitment (increase the number of seats? do more company events? down grade to a different section, cancel all together and just buy individual tickets, etc….) to downright despising giving the Nats my money.
+I went from contemplating how to get more use and value out of my half-season commitment (increase the number of seats? do more company events? downgrade to a different section, cancel altogether and just buy individual tickets, etc.) to downright despising giving the Nats my money.
 Handled the right way, the Nats could have upsold me.
 Handled the way I was, they lost my business, and my referrals.

 What’s your termination process like?